White Latin Americans: Haiti

-Martinique

-White people in Martinique are estimated to be 5% of the population.
-Most of them are of French background.

 Puerto Rico

 An early census on the island was conducted by Governor Francisco Manuel de Lando in 1530.
 An exhaustive 1765 census was taken by Lieutenant General Alexander O'Reilly, which, according to some sources, showed 17,572 whites out of a total population of 44,883.
 The censuses from 1765 to 1887 were taken by the Spanish government who conducted them at irregular intervals.
-The 1899 census was taken by the United States War Department.
+The 1899 census was taken by the United States Department of War.
 Since 1910, Puerto Rico has been included in every decennial census taken by the United States.

-In 2010, White Puerto Ricans are said to comprise the majority of the island's population, with 75.8% of the population identifying as white.
+In 2010, Self-identifierd white Puerto Ricans are said to comprise the majority of the island's population, with 75.8% of the population identifying as white.
 Though in the 2020 U.S. census, this percentage dropped to 17.1%.
 People of self-identified multiracial descent are now the largest demographic in the country, at 49.8%.

-In 1899, one year after the U.S invaded and took control of the island, 61.8% identified as white.
+In 1899, one year after the U.S. invaded and took control of the island, 61.8% identified as white.
 In 2000, for the first time in fifty years, the census asked people to define their race and found the percentage of whites had risen to 80.5% (3,064,862); not because there has been an influx of whites to the island (or an exodus of non-White people), but a change of race perceptions, mainly because Puerto Rican elites wished to portray Puerto Rico as the "white island of the Antilles", partly as a response to scientific racism.

-Geologist Robert T. Hill wrote that the island was "notable among the West Indian group for the reason that its preponderant population is of the white race" and "Porto Rico, at least, has not become Africanized".
+Geologist Robert T. Hill published a book titled Cuba and Porto Rico, with the other islands of the West Indies (1899), wrote that the island was "notable among the West Indian group for the reason that its preponderant population is of the white race" and "Porto Rico, at least, has not become Africanized".

-According to a genetic research by the University of Brasilia, Puerto Rican genetic admixture consists in a 60.3% European, 26.4% African, and 13.2% Amerindian ancestry.
+According to a genetic research by the University of Brasília, Puerto Rican genetic admixture consists in a 60.3% European, 26.4% African, and 13.2% Amerindian ancestry.

-Saint Barthélemy

-Most of the population in Saint Barthélemy are French-speaking descendants of the first settlers from Normandy and Brittany.